openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Subject Syntax Type refers to a type of an identifier used in a `sub` claim in the ID Token issued by a Self-Issued OP. `sub` in Self-Issued OP flow serves as an identifier of the Self-Issued OP's Holder, and is used to obtain cryptographic material to verify the signature on the ID Token.

 * JWK Thumbprint subject syntax type.
-When this type is used, the `sub` claim value MUST be the base64url encoded representation of the thumbprint of the key in the `sub_jwk` claim [@!RFC7638], and `sub_jwk` MUST be included in the Self-Issued OP response.
+When this type is used, the `sub` claim value MUST be the base64url encoded representation of the JWK thumbprint of the key in the `sub_jwk` claim [@!RFC7638], and `sub_jwk` MUST be included in the Self-Issued OP response.

 * Decentralized Identifier subject syntax type.
-When this type is used,  the `sub` value MUST be a DID defined in [@DID-CORE], and `sub_jwk` MUST NOT be included in the Self-Issued OP response.
-The subject syntax type MUST be cryptographicaly verified against the resolved DID Document as defined in Self-Issued OP Validation.
+When this type is used,  the `sub` value MUST be a DID as defined in [@DID-CORE], and `sub_jwk` MUST NOT be included in the Self-Issued OP response.
+The subject syntax type MUST be cryptographicaly verified against the resolved DID Document as defined in {#siop-id_token-validation}.

-RP indicates Subject Syntax Type it supports in RP Registration Metadata `subject_syntax_types_supported` defined in {#rp-metadata}.
+The RP indicates Subject Syntax Type it supports in RP Registration Metadata `subject_syntax_types_supported` defined in {#rp-metadata}.

 ### Separate identifier per Self-Issued OP (need to decide to keep or not)